-For each pay period in which a non-exempt employee works authorized overtime, he or she may choose whether to be paid or to receive compensatory time off (CTO).
+For each pay period in which a non-exempt employee, who is regularly scheduled to work no less than 40 hours in a week, works authorized overtime, he or she may choose whether to be paid or to receive compensatory time off (CTO).
 This election is made each pay period, and must be included on the employee time sheet.
-CTO must be provided at a rate of one and one-half hours for each overtime hour worked.
-Employees may accrue compensatory time off up to 60 hours, with the exception of Resident Services Representatives and Maintenance employees who may accrue up to 80 hours.
+CTO must be provided at a rate of one and one half hours for each overtime hour worked.
+Employees may accrue compensatory time off up to 60 hours, with the exception of Resident Services Representatives and Maintenance employees, who may accrue up to 80 hours.